-Sincerely, Michael N. Volforte Director Governor's Office of Employee Relations
+For the State Michael N. Volforte Director Office of Employee Relations For PEF Wayne Spence President Public Employees Federation

 APPENDIX III

 Memoranda and Side Letters

 These documents are reproduced here for information.
 While they are not subject to the provisions of Article 34 of the Agreement, the State and PEF acknowledge that they set forth certain understandings of the parties concerning certain articles; and confirm mutually accepted definitions and clarifications of the parties in connection with certain articles; and therefore, have value in connection with the interpretation and application of certain articles of the Agreement.